open-telemetry/opentelemetry-python/RELEASING.md

     `## Version 1.9.0 (unreleased)`.
 * Run the [Prepare release branch workflow](https://github.com/open-telemetry/opentelemetry-python/actions/workflows/prepare-release-branch.yml).
   * Press the "Run workflow" button, and leave the default branch `main` selected.
-* Review and merge the two pull requests that it creates (one is targeted to the release branch and one is targeted to `main`).
+  * Review and merge the pull requests that it creates for updating the version on both the release branch and main.
-  * These pull requests will update the release branch to the latest release versions and will bump the main branch to the next dev version.

 ## Preparing a new patch release